Is working as a federal dentist the right choice for you?

 - a competitive compensation package that grows with years of service and promotions

 - potential use of time to complete a residency or specialty program

 - access to continuing education and often an opportunity to expand skill levels in an environment not unlike a general practice residency

 Capt.
 Sarah Wheeler shares insights about her lifestyle as a Dentist in the Air Force:

 Lt.
 Sarita Ojha talks about serving in the Navy Dental Corps:

 While you may already be familiar with the military and the U.S. Department of Veterans Affairs (sometimes referred to as the VA), you may be less familiar with the U.S. Public Health Service Commissioned Corps.

 The U.S. Public Health Service Commissioned Corps are uniformed dental officers, serving in the Indian Health Service, U.S. Coast Guard, Federal Bureau of Prisons and the National Health Service Corps.
 While their uniforms are derived from the uniforms of the U.S. Navy, the Commissioned Corps is under the Department of Health and Human Services, overseen by the Surgeon General, rather than under the Department of Defense.
 While the Commissioned Corps is not an armed service, officers may have the opportunity to assist in public health responses to man-made and natural disasters.
 Officers receive the same benefits as their counterparts in the military.

 Check out Federal Dental Services eNews, a quarterly ADA publication.

-Take advantage of the following links to seek out more information on these opportunities:
+Find more information on these opportunities: